wlads/reefpoints/source/posts/2013-07-22-moving-away-from-photoshop.md

 Using the pareto principle, we’ll take each step of our design process to 80%, collect feedback, iterate, test as necessary, and then move on to the next.
 We’ll come back later and spend the remaining 20% working on UI improvements and conduct any additional tests we think necessary.

-Your process will very likely look different, and that's OK.
-I'm sure that ours is not perfect, and as long as the times keep changing, it never will be.
-The truth is, of course, that design is never done, but let’s first focus on getting to 80%.
+Your process will very likely look different than our's, and that's OK.
+You'll need to formulate your process around your core talents and purpose.
+The truth is, of course, that design is never done and the times will always change.
+We believe the first step is focusomg on getting to 80%.

 <span class="italic"><a name="footnote_1"></a>*[1]* We use [Typecast](http://typecast.com/) for testing and discovering typography, [Gridset](https://gridsetapp.com/) for designing our grid, and sometimes [Kuler](https://kuler.adobe.com) for selecting colors but more often than not: Photoshop.</span>